 Alaska Center for Rural Health and Health Workforce

-The Alaska Center for Rural Health & Health Workforce (ACRH-HW) is committed to strengthening
+The Alaska Center for Rural Health & Health Workforce (ACRH-HW) is dedicated to strengthening

-and diversifying Alaska’s health workforce, especially in rural communities and underserved
+Alaska’s health workforce, with a focus on rural communities and addressing workforce

-centers throughout the state.
-As part of the University of Alaska Anchorage's role
+across the state.
+As part of the University of Alaska Anchorage's role as the state's

-as the state's health campus, the Center supports health program planning, community partnership, diversity, inclusion and intercampus
+health campus, the Center supports health program planning, community partnerships,

 When human services and social work alumna Cass Pook says she has always been a helper, she’s not just referring to her nature as an empathetic and compassionate listener.
 “Culturally, it's in my DNA to be a helper,” said Pook.
 “Looking back on it throughout history, 100 or 200 years ago I would have been doing the same thing.
 I was born to be a social worker.”